niranjankala/niranjankala.github.io/_posts/2021-07-21-How to resolve Global Exception Logger with Dependency Injection in ASP.NET Web API.md

 ### How to resolve Global Exception Logger with dependency injection

-Step 1:  Create the custom exception logger by inher
+Step 1:  Create the custom exception logger by inheriting the IExceptionLogger interface to write your custom logging logic.
 ```csharp
 /// <summary>
 /// The main class <c>GlobalExceptionLogger</c>.